 What makes a good Page Title?

-Uniqueness – try to make every Page Title on your website unique.
+on your website unique.
 This might seem daunting if your site lists a lot of products or has a lot of pages, but your website management system should provide you with an automated naming system, so long as you have arranged your page hierarchy logically (more on that below).

-In addition to uniqueness, make sure you do not use meaningless or default Page Titles.
+In addition to uniqueness, make sure you do not use meaningless or default Page Titles

 For instance, page titles like “New Page”, “Page2”, “Untitled”, or “Home Page” tell Google very little about your website’s content, and humans even less.